crazyboycjr/apache-drill-tpch-experiments/README.md

   zk.connect: "192.168.0.54:2181"
 }
 ```
+_Note: There is a rpc.use.ip = true option, I will discuss it later._
 Finally, we map the `drill-override.conf` to inside container and run `drillbit.sh`
 ```bash
 docker run -d --name apache-drill -it \